square/square-python-sdk/doc/models/list-break-types-response.md

 # List Break Types Response

-The response to a request for a set of `BreakTypes`.
-Contains the requested `BreakType` objects.
-May contain a set of `Error` objects if the request resulted in errors.
+The response to a request for a set of `BreakType` objects.
+The response contains the requested `BreakType` objects and might contain a set of `Error` objects if the request resulted in errors.

 ## Structure